mirage/charrua/README.md

 You can browse the API for [charrua-core](http://www.github.com/mirage/charrua-core) at http://mirage.github.io/charrua-core/api

+### Charrua-client

+charrua-client is a DHCP client powered by [charrua-core](https://github.com/haesbaert/charrua-core).

+The base library exposes a simple state machine for acquiring a DHCP lease.

+An optional sublibrary, `charrua-client.mirage`, exposes an additional functor for use with the [MirageOS library operating system](https://github.com/mirage/mirage).

 #### Features

 * Dhcp_server supports a stripped down ISC dhcpd.conf, so you can probably just